cfloisand/FSJSON/README.md

 ```

 ## License
-UCJSON is released under the MIT license.
-See [LICENSE](https://github.com/madebyuppercut/UCJSON/blob/master/LICENSE.txt) for more details.
+FSJSON is released under the MIT license.
+See [LICENSE](https://github.com/cfloisand/FSJSON/blob/master/LICENSE.txt) for more details.